Tigers vs. Braves: Betting Trends, Records ATS, Home/Road Splits

 Tigers Betting Records & Stats

-- The Tigers have been victorious in 21, or 37.5%, of the 56 contests they have been chosen as underdogs in this season.
+- The Tigers have won in 21, or 37.5%, of the 56 contests they have been named as odds-on underdogs this year.

-- Detroit has played as an underdog of +220 or more once this season and lost that game.
+- Detroit is 4-6 this season when entering a game as the underdog by +190 or more on the moneyline.

-- The moneyline set for this matchup implies the Tigers have a 31.2% chance of walking away with the win.
+- The Tigers have an implied victory probability of 34.5% according to the moneyline set for this matchup.

-- Detroit and its opponents have gone over the total this season in 33 of its 64 opportunities.
+- So far this season, Detroit and its opponents have hit the over in 33 of its 64 games with a total.

-- The Tigers have an against the spread record of 4-6-0 in 10 games with a line this season.
+- The Tigers are 4-6-0 against the spread in their 10 games that had a posted line this season.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!